Jack Kent Cooke Dissertation Fellowship Award

 The Foundation has created the Cooke Dissertation Fellowship to focus more scholarly attention on high-achieving, low-income students to better understand their educational pathways and experiences and enable parents, policymakers, and practitioners to better support such students in achieving their full potential.

 Dissertation fellowships are available for advanced doctoral students and are intended to support the student for work done after the student’s dissertation proposal has been accepted.
 Applications are encouraged from a variety of disciplines such as, but not limited to, education, sociology, economics, psychology, statistics, and psychometrics.
+Eligible applicants must have completed all pre-dissertation requirements.

 The fellowship is a one-time award of $25,000, which may be used for a period of not less than nine months and up to 18 months.